betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_common.md

 It is important to know about these differences up front to avoid problems once the `*.md` files are previewed on preview.bssw.io and finally published to [bssw.io].
 Here, we list some of the major differences in how Markdown is handled that we currently know about.

-### Page name on bssw.io is generated from first section name
+### Page URL on bssw.io is generated from first the title

-The name of the page on the [bssw.io] site is derived from the first section name at the top of the `<base>.md` file and not the name of the `<base>.md` file itself.
-For example, the file `ATPESC.md` with the first section/title of `# Preparing the Next Generation of Supercomputer Users` is given the derived page name `preparing-the-next-generation-of-supercomputer-users` on the bssw.io site and the file name `ATPESC.md` is ignored.
+The URL of the page on the bssw.io site is the "slugified" text of the title (level 1 section heading) in the article.md file.
+The [slug](https://en.wikipedia.org/wiki/Clean_URL#Slug) is basically the lowercase version of the text with the punctuation removed and hyphens (`-`) replacing spaces.
+For example, the file `ATPESC.md` with the title `# Preparing the Next Generation of Supercomputer Users` is given, the slug `preparing-the-next-generation-of-supercomputer-users` will be used in the URL on the bssw.io site.
-This can cause conflicts when two or more different `*.md` files have different names in the bssw.io GitHub repository but have the same title because these would map into the same translated page name on the bssw.io site and causes undefined behavior.
-(Please note that simply having the name of the `*.md` file match the title using some convention does not guarantee the avoidance of a conflict.
-That is, files in different subdirectories with the same name and same title will not cause any problems with Git, GitHub, or GitHub Pages, but can result in a conflict with the bssw.io site generator.
-But note that the one exception is that blog files, which are stored in the `Articles/Blog/` directory, are displayed under the URL `https://bssw.io/blog_posts/`, while all other content files are displayed under the URL `https://bssw.io/items/`.)
+When the same title occurs in multiple articles on bssw.io, a random character string is appended to the slug to ensure uniqueness.

 ### Section links are not supported